magnetarpulse/neurobazaar/README.md

 ## Requirements and Setup

-In order to run the Neurobazaar Platform you need to have at least Python **3.11** installed on your computer.
+In order to run the Neurobazaar Platform you need to have at least Python **3.11** installed on your machine.

 This software uses VTK version 9.3.1.